View Patricia Neary's Obituary on uticaod.com and share memories

 DEERFIELD - Patricia B. Neary, 86, of Deerfield, passed away on Saturday, August 17, 2019 at St. Elizabeth's Medical Center.

-Mrs. Neary's funeral will be held on Wednesday, August 21, 2019, at 11:00, at Our Lady of Lourdes Church, Utica.
+Mrs. Neary's funeral will be held on Wednesday (TODAY), August 21, 2019, at 11:00, at Our Lady of Lourdes Church, Utica.
 Burial will be in Mt.
 Olivet Cemetery, Whitesboro.
 There are no calling hours.
-The family will greet guests at the conclusion of mass.
+The family will greet guests at the conclusion of Mass.

 Those so wishing may make donations to , The Shriners Hospital, Thea Bowman House or Notre Dame High School in Patty's memory.